Cooperative oligopoly games with boundedly rational firms: Introduction

 \section{Introduction}

-The issue of cooperation among firms in oligopolistic markets constantly attracts the interest of economists.
-Traditionally, the majority of works that analyze this issue is based on non-cooperative games, as agreements among firms are often non-enforceable by any outside entity, such as a court.
-If however the signing of enforceable agreements is possible then the theory of cooperative games can be utilized to study cooperative market behaviors.{\footnote{For a discussion on legal cartels, we refer the reader to Dick (1996), Motta (2007) or Haucap et.al (2010).}} Under the last approach, economists usually focus on the core of an appropriately defined cooperative oligopoly game.
-The core consists of all allocations of total market profits that cannot be blocked by any coalition of firms.
-When a coalition contemplates blocking an allocation it needs to calculate its worth.
+Collusion among firms in oligopolistic markets is a wide-spread phenomenon and constantly attracts the interest of economists.
+By colluding, firms can restrict output and raise market prices, thus extracting a higher surplus from consumers.
+From a methodological point of view, economists analyze collusion using either non-cooperative games (when agreements among firms are non-enforceable by an outside entity) or cooperative games (whenever the signing of enforceable agreements is possible).
+Under the latter approach, the focus usually is on the core of an appropriately defined cooperative game.
+The core consists of all allocations of total profits that cannot be blocked by any coalition of firms.
+Non-empty core means that cooperation among all firms in the market is a priori feasible.

+When a coalition of firms contemplate the blocking of an agreement, they have to calculate their stand-alone payoff.
 In a market environment such a calculation is not a trivial task, as the coalition's worth depends on how the non-members act.
-Namely, it depends on the coalition structure that the outsiders will form.
+In particular, it depends on the partition (coalition structure) that the outsiders will form.
+This calls for the formation of beliefs about the outsiders' coalitional actions.

-Different beliefs about the reaction of the outsiders lead to different notions of core.
-The $\alpha$ and $\beta$ cores (Aumann 1959) are based on min-max behavior on behalf of the non-members; the $\gamma$ core (Chander $\&$ Tulkens 1997) is based on the assumption that outsiders play individual best replies to the deviant coalition.
+Different conjectures about the reaction of the outsiders lead to different coalitional worths and thus to different notions of core.
+The $\alpha$ and $\beta$ cores (Aumann 1959) are based on the assumption of min-max behavior on behalf of the non-members; the $\gamma$-core (Chander $\&$ Tulkens 1997) is based on the assumption that outsiders play individual best replies to the deviant coalition; the $\delta$-core scenario (Hart $\&$ Kurz 1983) assumes that outsiders form a single coalition.
 Various authors applied these core notions to the study of Cournot markets.
-Rajan (1989) used the concept of $\gamma$ core and showed that it is non-empty for a market with 4 firms.
-A more general result for any number of firms is provided by Chander (2009).
-Currarini $\&$ Marini (1998) built a refinement of the $\gamma$ core by assuming that the deviant coalition acts as a Stackelberg leader in the product market.
+Rajan (1989) used the concept of $\gamma$-core and showed that it is non-empty for a market with 4 firms.
+A more general result for any number of firms is provided by Chander (2010).
+Currarini $\&$ Marini (2003) built a refinement of the $\gamma$-core by assuming that the deviant coalition acts as a Stackelberg leader in the product market.
 Zhao (1999) showed that the $\alpha$ and $\beta$ cores of oligopolistic markets are non-empty.